DiegoSnach/hackathon/README.md

 The IMD data for England at LSOA level is publicly made available through the [Ministry of Housing, Communities & Local Government](https://opendatacommunities.org/resource?uri=http%3A%2F%2Fopendatacommunities.org%2Fdata%2Fsocietal-wellbeing%2Fimd2019%2Findices), the most recent data having been collected in 2019.

 Along with an IMD score and ranks for each LSOA in England, the data includes columns representing the variables used in calculating the IMD score.
 These variables include health indicators, employment percentages, crime levels and average income (amongst others).

-This data can be accessed via [this API](https://iqapi.azurewebsites.net/api/UKIMDBYLSOA ) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API (15)](#15).

 #### Area type mapping